 Why do you no longer offer testing for rexing coat type mutation in Selkirk Rex?

 Wisdom Health™ is committed to providing trustworthy results to breeders.
 With recent updates to our testing process, and because this particular genetic variant is challenging to test using the technology of MyCatDNA™, we have chosen to halt reporting on this disorder until a more robust assay can be developed.

 Why are sample documentation sheets no longer sent to the laboratory with the samples?

 Sampling documentation is needed to verify that the samples have been taken officially by a veterinarian when official test results are required by a cat registry or a breed club.
 We recommend that our customers keep the signed sampling documentation to themselves to be able to show it to the authorities together with the test results when requested.
 We are exploring ways to bring scanning functionality for our users to be able to save the sample documentation on their user account.
-(Will this functionality be available to customers any time soon?
-LH)

 You detected one or two copies of polydactyly, but my cat does not show extra digits.
 Why is this?